SmartMemeCoin/SMARTMEME-source/doc/README.md

-Neoxa Core
+Smartmeme Core
 ==========

-This is the official reference wallet for Neoxa digital currency and comprises the backbone of the Neoxa peer-to-peer network.
-You can [download Neoxa Core](https://www.smartmeme.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Smartmeme digital currency and comprises the backbone of the Smartmeme peer-to-peer network.
+You can [download Smartmeme Core](https://www.smartmeme.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Neoxa on your native platform.
+The following are some helpful notes on how to run Smartmeme on your native platform.

 ### Unix